Harry Connick Jr.: Early life

-Connick started learning keyboards at age three, playing publicly at age five, and recording with a local jazz band at ten.
-When he was nine years old, Connick performed Beethoven's Piano Concerto No. 3 Opus 37 with the New Orleans Symphony Orchestra (now the Louisiana Philharmonic).
+His parents also owned a record store.
+Connick's father was a Roman Catholic of Northern Irish descent, while his mother, who died of ovarian cancer when he was 13 years old, was Jewish and from New York; his part-Jewish heritage would later inspire him to play Jewish doctor Leo on Will & Grace.
+In addition to his career as a prosecutor, Connick Sr. also had a career performing weekly gigs at French Quarter Clubs.
+Connick and his sister, Suzanna, were raised in the Lakeview neighborhood of New Orleans.
+Harry Connick began learning to play keyboards at age three, playing publicly at age five, and recording with a local jazz band when he was ten.
+At the age of nine, Connick performed Beethoven's Piano Concerto No. 3 Opus 37 with the New Orleans Symphony Orchestra (now the Louisiana Philharmonic).

 Later he played a duet with Eubie Blake at the Royal Orleans Esplanade Lounge in New Orleans.
 The song was "I'm Just Wild About Harry".
-This was recorded for a Japanese documentary called Jazz Around the World.
+It was recorded for a Japanese documentary called Jazz Around the World.
 The clip was also shown in a Bravo special called Worlds of Harry Connick, Junior. in 1999.
 His musical talents were developed at the New Orleans Center for Creative Arts and under the tutelage of Ellis Marsalis Jr. and James Booker.